FREQUENTLY ASKED QUESTIONS

 Nearly all acute and chronic primary care, with the exception of obstetrics/gynecology.

-Primary Care services include: Obesity/insulin resistance counseling, Weight loss recommendations, Thyroid, GI health, HRT, Hypertension, Heart health / high cholesterol, Back pain, Arthritis, Diabetes type 2, Autoimmune workups, Gout, Acne, Rashes, Migraine, Neuropathy, Urinary symptoms, Fever, Flu/Cold symptoms, Allergies, Physicals for Insurance or Sports
+Primary Care services include: Obesity/Insulin resistance counseling, Weight loss recommendations, thyroid care, GI health, HRT, Hypertension, Heart health / high cholesterol, Back pain, Arthritis, Diabetes (type 2), Autoimmune workups, Gout, Acne, Rashes, Migraine, Neuropathy, Urinary symptoms, Fever, Flu/Cold symptoms, Allergies, Physicals for Insurance or Sports, medications for travel, EKGs

-We also offer treatment of minor Urgent Care needs including: Infectious workups (In-office Strep, Flu, RSV, Covid), simple sutures for minor lacerations, suture removal, IM steroids, abscesses, migraine attack
+We also offer treatment of minor Urgent Care needs including: Infectious workups (In-office Strep, Flu, RSV, Covid), hypertensive urgency, migraine attack, suture removal, IM steroids, abscesses, EKG.

-Yes, HRT is offered as an option for peri- and postmenopausal women.
+Yes, HRT is encouraged for peri- and postmenopausal women.
 Testosterone therapy is considered for patients with very low levels of Testosterone confirmed on lab testing, not for preferential or recreational use.
 Holistic/natural efforts are always preferred for increasing Testosterone levels organically before employing pharmaceuticals.
-We do not insert Testosterone pellets.
+Dr Marino does not insert Testosterone pellets.

 Do you practice Functional Medicine?

 Yes, functional medicine practices and philosophies are incorporated into diagnosis and management of any issue when applicable.
-She is not certified by the IFM, but she addresses the topics of food, exercise/movement, sleep and mental health with all patients and consistently engages in Continued Medical Education from the Institute of Functional Medicine.
+She is not certified by the IFM, but she addresses topics of food, exercise/movement, sleep and mental health with all patients.
+She is consistently engaged in Continued Medical Education from the Institute of Functional Medicine.
 She views evidenced based medicine as valuable and functional medicine as a key component to preventive medicine.
-She believes that these two forms of medicine should not be viewed as being in opposition but as partners for wellness optimization.
-We partner with Genova Diagnostics for in-depth investigation into possible triggers and underlying causes of chronic disease.
+These two forms of medicine should not be viewed in opposition to the other but as partners for wellness optimization.
+She utilizes Genova Diagnostics for in-depth investigation into gut health and/or possible triggers of chronic disease, and DUTCH testing is used for in-depth hormone health investigation.

 What do I get for my monthly membership fee?

 Please see the Services List in the “Services” section.
-All members get the services listed according to their Membership Tier.
-In brief, patients receive all care generally offered by a primary care physician (PCP), including acute care (sick visits) and chronic disease management.
+In brief, patients receive all care generally offered by a primary care physician (PCP), including acute care (sick visits), chronic disease management, ongoing prescription needs, and wellness optimization recommendations.

 Do you accept Insurance?